 Most organizations are already trying to address the talent problem.
-Hiring developers as contractors and freelancers has been the most widely used tactic to overcome talent needs in the past five years.
-Skill building achieved by a variety of reskilling programs is another way of overcoming the talent shortage.
+Hiring developers as contractors and freelancers have been the most widely used tactic to overcome talent needs in the past five years.
+Skill-building achieved by a variety of reskilling programs is another way of overcoming the talent shortage.

 - The US talent shortage statistics released by ManpowerGroup revealed that 69% of US employers struggled to fill positions in 2020.
 Tech positions are among the top 10 hardest roles to fill.

 - The global crisis caused by the pandemic has affected the American tech market.
 It fuels digitization processes in the country, which also intensifies the tech talent gap.
 As machine learning technologies rapidly grow, and 92% of organizations increase their cloud workloads, the IT talent shortage keeps increasing.

 - Staff turnover in the US IT industry ranks at 13.2%, which is the highest attrition index among all industries.
 It's one of the major factors that set back the development of the US tech market.
 What’s more, high turnover is costly—employers are forced to pay 50–250% of the salary for replacement.